inspry/checkview/README.txt

 * Initial release.

 == Upgrade Notice ==
+= 2.0.14 =
+* Fixed an issue where CleanTalk requests were not properly being requested and cached.

 = 2.0.13 =
 * Added SaaS IP addresses to the CleanTalk Firewall.
 * Removed empty files from the plugin.